 Throughout the history of the Pokot, their nomadic lifestyle has brought them into contact with many other peoples from the region.
-Intermarriages between them and their neighbours has led to the intermingling of social customs, mainly from the Turkana and Karamojong peoples.
+Intermarriages between them and their neighbours have led to the intermingling of social customs, mainly from the Turkana and Karamojong peoples.

-The Pokot society is governed through a series of age grades and membership to any specific group would be determined by the age at which one went through their initiation into that group or society.
-For the men it is usually between the ages of 15 and 20, whereas for the women, it is around 12.
+The Pokot society is governed through a series of age grades, and membership to any specific group would be determined by the age at which one went through their initiation into that group or society.
+For the men, it is usually between the ages of 15 and 20, whereas for the women, it is around 12.

 There are several categories of medical practitioners in Pokot society:

-- Chepsaketian, an older woman skilled in the diagnosis of most diseases and the use of herbal remedies.
+- Chepsaketian: An older woman skilled in the diagnosis of most diseases and the use of herbal remedies.

-- Koroyokyon, a specialist trained to foretell the future.
+- Koroyokyon: A specialist trained to foretell the future.

-- Kokeogh, the midwife.
+- Kokeogh: The midwife.

-- Chepsokoyon, a female diviner concerned with the problem of witchcraft and
+- Chepsokoyon: A female diviner concerned with the problem of witchcraft and

-- Kapolokion, a specialist believed to manipulate forces that cause mental imbalance.
+- Kapolokion: A specialist believed to manipulate forces that cause mental imbalance.

 Recently, there has been an erosion of traditional practices.
 Some link this to the 1983 completion of a tarmac road through the district.
 This has been accompanied by changing patterns of existing diseases.